 Reviewing and Acting on Awards

-Watch for an 'Award Notification'.
+1 Watch for an 'Award Notification'

-Review Your Award Offer.
+2 Review Your Award Offer

 Login to your Bobcat Web Account and follow the steps below.

-The amounts seen are calculated based on full-time enrollment (12+ credits) each term.
-You will need to review each fund and accept the aid you need to pay for tuition, fees and other educational expenses.
+The amounts on your award offer are based on full-time enrollment (12+ credits) each term.
+Review each fund and accept the aid you need for educational expenses.
 It is wise to accept funds in this order.

 - Work-Study - Federal work-study is money that can be earned through part-time work on the COCC campus.
 Got questions about work-study?

-Did you accept any student loans?
+4 Did you accept any student loans?

-- Signing the master promissory note (MPN) - This MPN is a legally binding contract between the borrower and the Department of Education listing all terms and conditions of a loans.
+- Signing the master promissory note (MPN) - The MPN is a legal document in which you promise to repay your federal student loans and any accrued interest and fees.
 It is very important to read and save this document because you may need to refer to it later when repaying loans.
 One final note: Loans for first time loan borrowers will be delayed for 30 days from the start of term.